You Are What You Eat.

 The Downside of Efficiency.

-While sourcing components and containers can accelerate development efforts, many organizations do not apply sufficient scrutiny to assessing their quality or security.
-The 2016 Software Supply Chain report also indicates that 1 in 15 of the components used in applications contain at least one known security vulnerability.
+While sourcing components and containers can accelerate development efforts, many organizations do not apply sufficient scrutiny to assess their quality or security.
+The 2016 Software Supply Chain report also indicates that 1 in 15 components used in applications contain at least one known security vulnerability.
 What this means is that not all components and containers are created equal.
-It also means that blind consumption practices can have both immediate and long-term consequences for the organization consuming the open source software components or containerized applications.
+It also means that blind consumption practices can have both immediate and long-term consequences for the organization consuming open source software components or containerized applications.

 According to the 2017 DevSecOps Community survey, 57% of organizations looking to improve the quality of components used in their development practices have implemented an open source governance practice.
-This is up only slightly from the 2014 survey which showed 57% of organizations with open source policies in place.
-For those without a policy, there are no rules in place when it comes to “good” vs. “bad” consumption practices.
-Having policies in place can help to improve the quality of applications being produced, reduce vulnerabilities to attack, and eliminate use of components with risky license types.
+This is up only slightly from the 2014 survey, which showed 57% of organizations with open source policies in place.
+For those without a policy, there are no rules in place when it comes to "good" vs. "bad" consumption practices.
+Having policies in place can help improve the quality of applications being produced, reduce vulnerabilities to attack, and eliminate use of components with risky license types.

 Breaking Bad.